SoftCircuits/Silk/docs/InternalFunctions.md

 That said, the library does provide provide some internal functions and variables.
 These are added by default when a Silk program is compiled.
 (You can disable this by setting the `Compiler.EnableInternalFunctions` property to false.)
 This page documents those internal functions and variables.

-Note that when your application adds functions or variables (using `Compiler.RegisterFunction` or `Compiler.RegisterVariable`), you can override the internal ones by adding functions and variables with the same name.
+Note that when your application adds functions or variables (using `Compiler.RegisterFunction` or `Compiler.RegisterVariable`), you can override the internal ones by adding functions or variables with the same name as the internal ones.

 ## Functions